Churchill School Baker City, OR Art, Music & Recreation

 Art Spaces

-Our Hallpass Gallery, Rm 31 Sculpture Gallery, Group Studio & Self Directed Artist Residency
+Our Hallpass Gallery, Rm 31 Sculpture Gallery & Group Studio

 What’s in our event space for shows or rentals & how to contact us to book a show or your special event needs